FlorisHendriks/eduVPN-provisioning/README.md

 First open Windows Configuration designer and either import the example settings from eduVPN-provisioning/windowsConfigurationDesigner/exampleProject.icdproj or start a new project and specify the settings to join Active Directory:

 ![image](https://user-images.githubusercontent.com/47246332/162922774-0fd9081e-56bc-4435-aff6-b07b8630c01d.png)
-If the computer already is joined to AD you can skip this step.\
+If the computer already is joined to (Azure) AD you **must** not specify these settings, the provision package will not work if you do.

 Make sure that the computer name has a unique name, AD does not allow duplicate names.
 In order to be almost certain that we have a unique name we add %RAND:5% to the computer name which generates 5 random numbers.

 Next go to ProvisioningCommmands/PrimaryContext/Command